wein.plus

 Log in Become a Member

-The French wine-growing region is part of Burgundy in terms of wine law and is located in the extreme south of this wine-growing region.
-Historically, however, Beaujolais has never been part of it.
-An exception is the northern part, which belongs to the département of Sâone-et-Loire and thus administratively to Burgundy.
-The major part, however, with the capital Villefranche-sur-Saône, belongs administratively to the Département Rhône and thus to the Rhône-Alpes region.
+The French wine-growing region is part of Burgundy in terms of wine law and is located in the far south.
+Historically, however, Beaujolais has never belonged to it.
+An exception is the northern part, which belongs to the department of Sâone-et-Loire and therefore also to Burgundy in administrative terms.
+The majority, however, with the capital Villefranche-sur-Saône, belongs administratively to the Rhône department and is therefore part of the Rhône-Alpes region.
 The southernmost part of the Beaujolais forms its own appellation, Coteaux du Lyonnais.
-This is an ancient wine-growing region, as, among other things, remains of Roman vineyards have been discovered at Mont Broully (one of the cru communes).
-In the 7th century AD, Benedictine monks planted more vineyards.
-This is therefore a very old wine-growing region.
+This is an ancient wine-growing region, as the remains of Roman vineyards have been discovered at Mont Broully (one of the cru communes).
+In the 7th century AD, further vineyards were planted by monks of the Roman Catholic Benedictine order.

 Voices of our members